 Learning gardens have proven to be valuable tools to increase one’s life satisfaction, promote healthier eating habits, appreciate locally grown food sources, teach environmental management, promote teamwork and cooperation, encourage community and social development, as well as provide a sense of place (Rutgers 2013; Soga, Gaston and Yamaura, 2017; Ohly et al., 2016).
-Furthermore, learning gardens can offer several additional advantages to the people involved such as: employment: as older/former participants with time obtain skills to undertake the training of new participants, and entrepreneurship oppurtunities: e.g. producing salable goods from the learning gardens’ crops and flowers.
+Furthermore, learning gardens can offer several additional advantages to the people involved such as: employment, as older/former participants with time obtain skills to undertake the training of new participants, and entrepreneurship oppurtunities, e.g. producing salable goods from the learning gardens’ crops and flowers.

-Thus, Zaher believes that offering learning garden activities to underprivileged children and youth in Lebanon is a strong means of empowerment, and in the creation of social and physical environments that promote good health and well-being.
+Thus, Zaher believes that offering learning garden activities to underprivileged children and youth in Lebanon serves as a strong means of empowerment, and in the creation of social and physical environments that promote good health and well-being.
 Involvement in a learning garden adds new skills and valuable experiences to their lives, which invokes self-esteem and knowhow they can benefit from in other spheres of life as well; here and now, as well as in the future.